cybozu/assam/README.md

 assam
 ====

+> [!WARNING]
+> assam was deprecated on 31 July 2024.
+Installation of assam by Homebrew will be disabled on 31 July 2025.
+> As an alternative, you can use the official [AWS IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html) or fork assam and maintain it yourself.

 It is difficult to get a credential of AWS when using AssumeRoleWithSAML.
 This tool simplifies it.

 ## Requirement